Ben Hill Griffin Jr.: Florida politics

+A member of the a Democratic Party, Griffin was a member of the Florida House of Representatives, representing Polk County, Florida, from 1956 to 1963.
+He later served as a member of the Florida Senate, representing the 7th District from 1965 to 1966 and 27th District from 1967 to 1968.
+In 1974, he lost the Democratic primary for Governor of Florida to Reubin Askew.

 Philanthropy

 Griffin and his family have been generous donors to higher education in Florida, especially his alma mater, the University of Florida; over the years, he donated more than $20 million to the university and its athletic programs.
 In 1989, Florida Field, the university's football stadium, was officially renamed Ben Hill Griffin Stadium at Florida Field.
 Floyd Hall, one of the university's historic academic buildings, was restored due in part to Griffin's donations and was renamed Griffin-Floyd Hall upon its reopening in 1992.
 For his support of the Florida Gators sports programs, Griffin was inducted into the University of Florida Athletic Hall of Fame as an "honorary letter winner" in 1982.

 After Griffin's death, Alico, Inc., the company he built into an agribusiness, contributed approximately 760 acre in Lee County, Florida for the development of Florida Gulf Coast University (FGCU), Florida's tenth state university.
 Alico Arena, FGCU's indoor sports arena, is named for the company.
 The elementary school in his hometown of Frostproof is also named for Griffin.